Alf Salisbury: Later life

-Activism for people with Downs Syndrome
+Activism for people with Down's Syndrome

-Nearing the final years of his life, Alf Salisbury began picketing the British Broadcasting Company (BBC) and the Independent Television News (ITN), arguing that their use of the term "Mongols" to describe people with Down Syndrome was racist.
+Nearing the final years of his life, Alf Salisbury began picketing the British Broadcasting Company (BBC) and the Independent Television News (ITN), arguing that their use of the term "Mongols" to describe people with Down's syndrome was racist.
 For almost an entire year, Salisbury picketed the offices of both the BBC every morning, and ITN every evening.
-His homemade signs and his practice of stopping people on the streets to talk about the issue, gained the attention of the BBC and ITN who then reviewed the use of the term in the context of children with Downs Syndrome.
+His homemade signs and his practice of stopping people on the streets to talk about the issue, gained the attention of the BBC and ITN who then reviewed the use of the term in the context of children with Down's syndrome.
 Salisbury also lobbied the Press Council, which found in his favour.
-His campaign was successful and both the BBC and ITN dropped the term "Mongols" when referring to people with Downs Syndrome.
+His campaign was successful and both the BBC and ITN dropped the term "Mongols" when referring to people with Down's syndrome.
 Despite this success, Salisbury did not stop his campaign and began to hold similar pickets of the offices of major British newspapers including the Daily Mail, until they also dropped the use of the term.

 Alf Salisbury's successful campaign was noticed by the staff of the embassy of Mongolia, who rewarded Salisbury with special commendations by a Mongolian ambassador, and awarded Salisbury with a stay at a health spa in Mongolia as a sign of respect and gratitude.